OnlyYennvy/OnlyYennvy/README.md

- <p align="center">   mostly offtab, I block freely and dncopy & dncover unless we know eachother </p>
+ <p align="center">   mostly offtab, Dncopy its fine if you take inspo!
+If you compliment my skin THANKYOUUUUUU AHH </p>
 <p>